ozyo/stb_proteinart/analysis/helix_twist/README.md

 Output Format: Tab seperated file with 6 column: Frame (Time), average angle over 5 subunits, indivudual angles for each subunit.

+Example: You can test the scripts with the sample trajectory and the pdb provided in the examples folder.
+To calculate the angle of the gating helix use this selection resid_242_265.

 **KNOWN ISSUES**

 - Trajectory and pdb files should be aligned so that the z component of the principal axes is parallel to the pore.